ShaifArfan/artistic/README.md

 ## Starter files

-You can find all the starter files in `starter_files` branch.
-You can to go to the `starter_files` branch and `download zip` the the starter files or You can clone the project and git checkout to `starter_files` branch.
+You can find all the starter files in `starter-files` branch.
+You can to go to the `starter-files` branch and `download zip` the the starter files or You can clone the project and git checkout to `starter-files` branch.

 ## Getting Started